-District businesses selling food or alcohol will be charging $.05 for each disposable paper or plastic carryout bag.
+District businesses selling food or alcohol are required to charge $.05 for each disposable paper or plastic carryout bag.
 Find out about DC's Bag Law.

-Air Quality Data Assessment and Analysis
+Air Quality Inspections, Enforcement, and Outreach

 The Division inspects major and minor sources of air pollution in the District, enforces air quality laws (including responding to outdoor air pollution problems), and performs education and outreach on air quality issues.
 Related work includes:

 - Asbestos Abatement - Ensures that asbestos removal contractors protect their own health and safety, and the health and safety of building occupants and the general public.

 - Vehicle Anti-Idling- With a few exceptions, motor vehicles powered by gasoline or diesel are not allowed to idle for more than three minutes while the vehicle is parked, stopped or standing.

 - Radon- The Division performs outreach and education on Radon in homes in the District.
 Residents can obtain a free Radon test kit.